All Saints Parish: 500 Years of Choral Heritage

 Click here for Choir Brochure

-The All Saints Church Cathedral style choir has spaces in their treble line and children in years 4-7 (and onwards) are eligible to audition.
+The choir of All Saints Kingston has spaces in their treble line with children in years 4-7 (and onwards) eligible to audition.
 This is a fantastic opportunity for students to join a prestigious choir offering a cathedral quality music repertoire with a fraction of the time commitment required by Cathedral choirs.
 Children do not have to read music (although this would be a great benefit!) but natural musical talent, together with enthusiasm, intelligence and a willingness to commit to the choir and learn are prioritised.
 Probationers are also given free intense small group training on Friday evenings before the main rehearsal until their graduation.

 The choir meets on Wednesday for evensong 5-6pm, on Friday for rehearsal 6.15-8.15pm (with probationers meeting slightly earlier for small group training) and on Sunday for Morning Service 9-10.45am, practice 11.15am-12pm and then evensong 5.30-7pm.
 We do appreciate that this is quite a commitment for our younger singers but we believe the musical education more than makes up for it, with a number of our trebles going on to musical scholarships.